-- Strengthen environmental and social protections in the mining sector (including oil and gas exploration).
 Increasing resource extraction, especially in the mining sector, has produced tensions over the control of, and benefits related to, resources tied to land.
 Environmental and social safeguards have not always been respected and complacency in the public sector has generated local-level conflicts between the government and its citizens.
 Donors could promote best practices related to community consultation, participatory mapping and benefit sharing with the extractive industries.
 In the gold mining sector, the Better Gold Initiative (BGI) could be considered in future support activities of donors; and for hydrocarbon extractives, there are well established best practices in this sector, such as those realized in Loreto, Peru, one of the largest and most dynamic hydrocarbon zones in the Amazon (Finer, 2013).
 Also, donors could align work with strategies such as REDD+ and the Government of Canada’s project on sustainable extraction, to assess, improve and monitor environmental and social conditions related to artisanal-scale, medium-scale and large-scale mining.

 More than half of Peru’s land mass is covered by forest.
 The government has been decentralizing the management of forestland, driving the need for capacity-building and institutional strengthening at local levels.
 Peru has a substantial and growing mineral, oil and gas sector, which accounts for almost half of all export earnings.
 Subsurface claims to mineral rights extend over 20 percent of the country’s land, and increased extraction has threatened both human and environmental health in mining communities.
 Land conflicts are common in Peru, with the most visible arising from exploitation of valuable minerals and timber.
 The formal system of dispute resolution is not considered accessible by most of the population, especially the rural poor.